rackerlabs/support-how-to/content/rpc-microsoft/architecture-requirements-for-rackspace-private-cloud-powered-by-microsoft.md

 In addition to the Base Cloud offering, there are three optional add-on services that you can use to enhance your Microsoft Cloud Platform at Rackspace.
-You can deploy one, two, or all three of these services.
-Keep in mind that if you add any of them, the minimum required compute and storage needs to account for the additional compute and storage loads.
+You can deploy a single add-on, two add-ons, or all three of these services on your Microsoft Cloud Platform.
+Keep in mind that if you add any optional add-ons, the minimum required compute and storage needs to account for the additional compute and storage loads.

 ### Web Sites Cloud